Complaints & Regulatory Information

 1 The Sanctuary, London SW1P 3JT Tel: 020 7222 5381

-If you are dissatisfied about the service you have received please tell us as soon as practicable.
+If you are dissatisfied about the service you have received, please tell our Complaints Officer using the information in the link above as soon as practicable.

 If we are unable to resolve the matter you may then complain to the Notaries Society (of which our notaries are members) which has a Complaints Procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.